jlempen/Surface-Go-2-OpenCore/README.md

 Please be aware that all `PlatformInfo` and `SMBIOS` information was removed from the OpenCore `config.plist` files.
 Users will therefore need to generate their own `PlatformInfo` with [CorpNewt's GenSMBIOS tool](https://github.com/corpnewt/GenSMBIOS) before attempting to boot a Surface Go 2 with this repository's EFI folder.

-`AirportItlwm-Ventura.kext`, `AirportItlwm-Sonoma140.kext` and `AirportItlwm-Sonoma144.kext` from the [OpenIntelWireless repo](https://github.com/OpenIntelWireless/itlwm) are required to enable the Wifi chip and were renamed for the same reason.
-This EFI will dynamically load the appropriate kext for `macOS Ventura` or `macOS Sonoma` depending on the running kernel.
+`AirportItlwm-Ventura.kext`, `AirportItlwm-Sonoma140.kext`, `AirportItlwm-Sonoma144.kext` and `AirportItlwm-Sequoia-Tahoe.kext` from the [OpenIntelWireless repo](https://github.com/OpenIntelWireless/itlwm) are drivers required to enable the Wifi chip.
+This EFI will dynamically load the appropriate kext for macOS Ventura, Sonoma, Sequoia or Tahoe depending on the running kernel.
 No need to manually replace the kext file when updating your version of macOS.

+In macOS Sequoia and Tahoe, you'll need to apply root patches with [Laobamac's OCLP-Mod Patcher](https://github.com/laobamac/OCLP-Mod/releases) once the OS is up and running in order to enable the Intel Wifi chip.
+[Head over to the instructions.](https://github.com/jlempen/Surface-Go-2-OpenCore/tree/main?tab=readme-ov-file#enabling-the-intel-wireless-card-in-macos-sequoia-and-tahoe).

-As the Intel Wifi chip does not yet work with the `AirportItlwm.kext` in `macOS Sequoia` and `macOS Tahoe`, you'll need to use the `Itlwm.kext` and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to a Wifi network.
+the `Itlwm.kext` driver and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) are included but disabled in this EFI for those who prefer to connect to their Wifi network this way.
 You'll find the latest stable `HeliPort.dmg` in the [Tools folder](https://github.com/jlempen/Surface-Go-2-OpenCore/blob/main/Tools/HeliPort.dmg) of this repo.
-This EFI will dynamically load the `Itlwm.kext` instead of `AirportItlwm.kext` when you boot into `macOS Sequoia` or `macOS Tahoe`.

 Windows and Linux should be detected automagically by the OpenCore boot loader even when installed after macOS.